jonesangga/fungeo/log.md

 #### 16-05-25

+- Ret op takes one arg: how many slot to pop and push back
+- support procedure
+- new Token Proc
 - fix bug: undefined name when doing recursive set canParseArgument to true
 - add ifx for if expression